-Figure 1.2.
-Dam (Lacustrine) Dissolved Oxygen (mg/L) measures over study period (2022)
+Figure 1.3.
+Dam (Lacustrine) Dissolved Oxygen (mg/L) measures over study period (2023)

-Dissolved oxygen patterns in the reservoir demonstrate that the lake is eutrophic.
-Stratification begins in May with depletion of oxygen below the thermocline (about 4 meters depth).
-Between 2-4 meters depth the loss of oxygen is variable.
+Dissolved oxygen patterns in the reservoir demonstrate that the lake is eutrophic, that is stratifies throughout the warmer months and that oxygen loss occurs quickly beginning at approximately 2 meters depth.
+Between 2-4 meters depth the loss of oxygen is variable and dependent upon environmental conditions (temperature and precipitation).
 Water depleted of oxygen tends to be evident higher into the water column as the season progresses.
 Oxygen loss is continual with concentrations at depth moving below 2 mg/L in July and August.
 With some variation, this is the typical pattern for the reservoir.
+Turnover this season was evident in October.
+This event is variable each season but occurs between the months of September and October.